diegurrio/kitchen-sink/README.md

 A collection of basic sorting algorithms.
 This is the stuff that developers usually learn in their second programming course or data structure's class.

 ### Bubble Sort
 [Bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) is the simplest sorting algorithm.
-It works by repeatedly swapping an adjacent element if it is in wrong order.
-The pass through the list is repeated N times where N is the size of the list.

 ## Data Structures